esentri/domainlifecycles/dlc-spring-boot-autoconfig/readme.md

 - DLC jOOQ persistence requires additionally a compatible version of jOOQ
 - DLC Spring Web integration requires additionally Spring Web
-- DLC Spring Doc integration requires additionally a compatible version of SpringDoc2
+- DLC Spring Doc integration requires additionally a compatible version of SpringDoc
 - DLC Domain Events
+  - Domain Events by default use the Spring internal event bus (``ApplicationEventPublisher``), transactional support is provided.
   - Domain Events with SpringTransaction support requires additionally a compatible version of spring-tx
-    - Domain Events with Jakarta JTA support require additionally  a JTA compatible transaction manager (e.g. Atomikos)
-    - Domain Events with Jakarta JMS support require additionally a JMS compatible client (e.g. Active MQ Artemis)
-    - Domain Events with Gruelbox support requires additionally a compatible version of Gruelbox
-    - Domain Events with ActiveMQ 5 Classic support require additionally the Active MQ Jakarta client library
-    - Domain Events Jakarta JTA, Jakarta JMS or Active MQ 5 Classic are not fully supported by AutoConfiguration.
-Additional configuration beans are required (see test configurations within this [sub project](./../test-domain-events-integration)).
 - DLC Jackson integration is enabled by default, but could be disabled, see below

 Generally, it is possible to add one of the optional dependencies mentioned above and disable the corresponding DLC autocofiguration (see below).